 There is a second level of authentication to the Management Console available through AD integration.
 With this feature, Domain Admins have default access to the ProfileUnity Management Console.
-This can be removed or modified to another AD group later by using the Administrative section of the Management Console.
+This can be removed or modified to another AD group later by using the Access and Authentication section of the Management Console Administrative page.